weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 **EXERCISE** 2.5.1 DES Equivalent Keys

 Attempt to prove that the two keys you just found are equivalent keys.
-That is, prove that these two keyed DES functions are equivalent for all plaintext inputs. *Hint: Use abc*
+That is, prove that these two keyed DES functions are equivalent for all plaintext inputs. *Hint* Use the `abc` prover.

 > Solution:
 >```shell